 “We are creating real benefits via body care, as we’ve just observed, for the bodies of individuals and humanity in general,” Galacti says.
 “But are there any secondary effects?
 Let’s examine.
 Our audit of medical accomplishments tells one side of how humans value their bodies, but it’s a rarified look.
 We see a bird’s-eye view of what the experts and professionals do.”

-Body Care on a Daily basis and Unforseen Health Costs
+Body Care on a daily basis and unforeseen Health Costs

 Food for Thought

 Consider a medieval farmer in Europe or in Asia.
 He woke up near dawn to tend his fields and livestock, working until sunset made it too dark to see.
-Besides the farming and shepherding, each day required him to chop wood, carry water and walk for miles.
+Besides farming and shepherding, each day required him to chop wood, carry water and walk for miles.
 Each calorie he took in by eating required hard physical labor to produce and earn.
-Those calories were fresh and largely unprocessed, and included many fruits, vegetables and whole grains.
+Those calories were fresh and largely unprocessed and included many fruits, vegetables, and whole grains.
 Excellent for body care.

 Our relationship with food has changed significantly over the centuries.
 What used to require a thousand calories to produce now takes fifty calories to buy.
-Whole grain loaves from grain we grew has given way to soft, sugary breads we buy from a rack at the store, or a “Happy Meal” bought and consumed in the car.
-This imbalance, like the other imbalances we’ve examined in or audit, causes problems — in this case illnesses like obesity, diabetes and heart disease.
-In developed nations worldwide, the cost of medical problems related to overeating far exceeds the costs from malnutrition.
+Whole grain loaves from grain we grew have given way to soft, sugary bread we buy from a rack at the store, or a “Happy Meal” bought and consumed in the car.
+This imbalance, like the other imbalances we’ve examined in or audit, causes problems — in this case illnesses like obesity, diabetes, and heart disease.
+In developed nations worldwide, the cost of medical problems related to overeating far exceeds the costs of malnutrition.